btholt/complete-intro-to-react-v7/lessons/06-special-case-react-tools/B-context.md

 A Consumer is how you consume from the above provider.
 A Consumer accepts a function as a child and gives it the context which you can use.
 We won't be using the Consumer directly: a function called `useContext` will do that for us.

 The object provided to context is the default state it uses when it can find no Provider above it, useful if there's a chance no provider will be there and for testing.
 It's also useful for TypeScript because TypeScript will enforce these types.
-Here we're giving it the shape of a `useState` call because we'll using `useState` with it.
+Here we're giving it the shape of a `useState` call because we'll be using `useState` with it.
 You do not have to use context with hooks; [see v4][v4] if you want to see how to do it without hooks.
 That example also has a more complicated data shape.
 This example is a lot more simple.
 If you wanted a more complicated data shape, you'd replace `"green"` with an object full of other properties.

 Now we're going to make all the buttons' background color in the app be governed by the theme.
 First let's go to App.js: